 Dr Sarah Jefferies

 Dr Sarah Jefferies is a Public Health Physician in the Intelligence Group at ESR, specialising in national communicable disease surveillance and outbreak response.
 She has been providing public health medicine expertise during the COVID-19 response including on national surveillance planning, risk assessment, epidemiological analyses and intelligence to inform decision making at national and local levels.
 Sarah is a clinical and research doctor originating from Scotland - a Fellow of the New Zealand College of Public Health Medicine, Master of Public Health and has a Doctor of Medicine degree on influenza research following the influenza A(H1N1) pandemic.
-She has experience working in communicable disease surveillance and outbreak response at local and national levels in New Zealand, as well as in the Pacific.

 Angela Brounts is the Health Science Manager at ESR.
 She has operational responsibility for all the ESR’s public health laboratories in Wellington and Christchurch.
 Angela has been working closely with ESR laboratories to ensure they have everything they need to setup and continue SARS-CoV-2 diagnostic and confirmation testing and is providing daily reports to the NHCC on ESR’s laboratory capability.
 Angela has also collaborated with MFAT to set up a COVID-19 diagnostic testing service for pacific island nations.